On optimizing discrete Morse functions: Critical cell cancellation via multi-graph face posets

-Recall from [Mu] that any CW complex $M$ is equipped with characteristic maps $h_{\tau }: B\rightarrow M$ sending a closed ball $B$ of dimension $p+1$ to $\overline{\tau^{(p+1)}}$.
-A face $\sigma^{(p)}$ is a regular face of $\tau $ if (1) the restriction of $h$ to $h^{-1}(\sigma )$ is a homeomorphism and (2) the closure $\overline{h^{-1}(\sigma )}$ is a closed $p$-ball.
-If all face incidences in a CW complex are regular, then the complex is a regular CW complex.
-Regular cell complexes include all simplicial complexes and boolean cell complexes (as defined and studied in [Bj1], [GS], [St]).
-On the other hand, the minimal CW complexes for a 2-sphere and the real projective plane have non-regular faces, as discussed in Section ~\ref{intro}.

-An irregular face occurs in $\Delta^M$, for example, if two different $p$-faces of $\tau^{(p+1)}$ in $\Delta $ get identified with the same face $\sigma $ through a series of elementary collapses leading from $\Delta $ to $\Delta^M$.
-On the other hand, if there is a directed path in $F(\Delta )$ from a critical cell $\tau^{(p+1)}$ to a critical cell $\sigma^{(q)}$ for $q < p$, and this path does not pass through any critical cells of intermediate dimension, then this is another circumstance under which $\sigma $ is a non-regular face of $\tau $ in $\Delta^M$.
+An irregular face occurs in $\Delta^M$, for example, if two different $p$-faces of $\tau^{(p+1)}$ in $\Delta $ get identified with the same face $\sigma $ through a series of collapses leading from $\Delta $ to $\Delta^M$.
+Alternatively, if there is a directed path in $F(\Delta )$ from a critical cell $\tau^{(p+1)}$ to a critical cell $\sigma^{(q)}$ for $q < p$, and this path does not pass through any critical cells of intermediate dimension, then this also yields a face $\sigma $ which is an irregular face of $\tau $ in $\Delta^M$.
 With these observations in mind, we define the {\bf multi-graph face poset}, denoted $P^M$, for the complex $\Delta^M$ of critical cells as follows: \begin{enumerate} \item The vertices in $P^M$ are the cells in $\Delta^M$, or equivalently the critical cells in the discrete Morse function $M$ on $\Delta $. \item There is one edge between a pair of cells $\sigma^{(p)} ,\tau^{(p+1)}$ of consecutive dimension for each gradient path from $\tau $ to $\sigma $. \end{enumerate}

 Figure ~\ref{collapse} gives an example of a discrete Morse function $M$ on a regular cell complex $\Delta $, together with the non-regular CW complex $\Delta^M $ onto which $\Delta $ collapses and its multi-graph face poset $P^M$.
 Recall that the discrete Morse function in Figure ~\ref{height} was optimizable by reversing a single gradient path.
 Figure ~\ref{p_m} shows its multi-graph face poset, with critical cells labelled by their Morse function values.
 Note that any one of the four gradient paths between pairs of critical cells may be reversed to obtain an optimal Morse function.